 Can I book skiing this winter?

-Estelle Giraudeau, Managing Director of Club Med, told HELLO! that they’re already seeing people booking three or six months ahead, so take it from her: "the earlier you book the better."
+Estelle Giraudeau, Managing Director of Club Med, told HELLO! they’re already seeing people booking three or six months ahead, so take it from her: "the earlier you book the better."
 Plus, get in early and reserve a full package and you’ll likely get the best price too.

 What safety measures are in place for the 2021 ski season?